-The accompanying unaudited condensed financial statements of Inhale Therapeutic Systems ("Inhale" or the "Company") have been prepared in accordance with generally accepted accounting principles for interim financial information and the instructions for Form 10-Q and Article 10 of Regulation S-X. The balance sheet as of March 31, 1998 and the related statements of operations and cash flows for the three month periods ended March 31, 1998 and 1997, are unaudited but include all adjustments (consisting of normal recurring adjustments) which the Company considers necessary for a fair presentation of the financial position at such dates and the operating results and cash flows for those periods.
+The accompanying unaudited condensed financial statements of Inhale have been prepared in accordance with generally accepted accounting principles for interim financial information and the instructions for Form 10-Q and Article 10 of Regulation S-X. The balance sheet as of September 30, 1998 and the related statements of operations and cash flows for the nine month periods ended September 30, 1998 and 1997, are unaudited but include all adjustments for the three and nine months ended September 30, 1998 and 1997 (consisting of normal recurring adjustments) which the Company considers necessary for a fair presentation of the financial position at such dates and the operating results and cash flows for those periods.
 Although the Company believes that the disclosures in these financial statements are adequate to make the information presented not misleading, certain information normally included in financial statements and related footnotes prepared in accordance with generally accepted accounting principles have been condensed or omitted pursuant to the rules and regulations of the Securities and Exchange Commission (the "Commission").
 The accompanying financial statements should be read in conjunction with the financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 1997 as filed with the Commission.